Article written

 Add 2 shots of bourbon

-I initially made it exactly after the recipe and was quite pleased with the result, though I’ve since taken to reducing the amount of bitters and instead add some finely grated orange and lemon zest, probably about ½ – 1 teaspoon of each, which I’ve found gives it a nicer, more natural, flavour.
-I’ve also tried using 1½ teaspoons of Demerara sugar instead of the sugar cube, which the Mrs preferred.
+I initially made it exactly after the recipe and was quite pleased with the result, though I’ve since taken to reducing the amount of bitter alcohol and instead add some finely grated orange and lemon zest, probably about ½ – 1 teaspoon of each, which I’ve found gives it a nicer, more natural, flavor.
+I’ve also tried using 1½ teaspoons of Demerara sugar instead of the sugar cube, which the Mrs. preferred.

 Neat, I detected hints of caramel, fruit (apple, cherries), cigar, a hint of mint and a faint whisper of vanilla.
 The palate presents a medium body with a touch of leather, tobacco and dried fruit.
 For the purpose of this review I also decided to re-test Ancient Age in order to determine which is better value (seeing as they are virtually the same price), and must say that I do prefer Benchmark, and would in fact recommend purchasing one – if not for its qualities when had neat, then for how well it goes in an old fashioned.